Writing Academic Proposals: Conferences, Articles, and Books

 - Literature Cited

 Most proposals for manuscripts range from thirty to fifty pages and, apart from the subject hook, book information (length, title, selling handle), markets for your book, and the section about the author, all the other sections are optional.
-Always anticipate and answer as many questions by editors as possible, though.
+Always anticipate and answer as many questions by editors as possible, however.

 In addition, estimate approximately one or two lines for each chapter page you estimate as part of the outline.
 Finally, include the best chapter possible to represent your book's focus and style.
 Until an agent or editor advises you to do otherwise, follow your book proposal exactly without including something that you might not want to be part of the book or improvise on possible expected recommendations.

 Publishers expect to acquire the book's primary rights, so that they can sell it in an adapted or condensed form as well.
 Mentioning any subsidiary rights, such as translation opportunities, performance and merchandising rights, or first-serial rights, will add to the editor's interest in buying your book.
-It is enticing to publishers to mention your manuscript's potential to turn into a series of books, but they might still hesitate to buy it right away, at least until the first one has been a successful endeavor.
+It is enticing to publishers to mention your manuscript's potential to turn into a series of books, although they might still hesitate to buy it right away—at least until the first one has been a successful endeavor.

 The sample chapter

-Since editors generally expect to see about one tenth of a book, your sample chapter's length should reflect that in these building blocks of your book.
+Since editors generally expect to see about one-tenth of a book, your sample chapter's length should reflect that in these building blocks of your book.
 The chapter should reflect your excitement and the freshness of the idea as well as surprise editors, but do not submit part of one or more chapters.
 Always send a chapter unless your credentials are impeccable due to prior publications on the subject.
 Do not repeat information in the sample chapter that will be covered by preceding or following ones, as the outline should be designed in such a way as to enable editors to understand the context already.